-Public Agency SecretariatThe Government’s central resource for public agency governance, recruitment and compensation.
+Public Agency SecretariatThe Alberta government’s central resource for public agency governance, recruitment and compensation.

 Since we launched our online recruitment site last year to make it easier for Albertans to apply for board positions on 281 public agencies, we’ve received more than 5,500 applications and filled more than 700 positions.